olalonde/proof-of-liabilities/README.md

 # Generate a partial tree for all users in accounts.json.
 # Partial trees will be saved to partial_trees/ directory.
 # complete_tree.json and root.json will be saved to current directory.
+# For a sample accounts file, refer to test/accounts.json.

 $ blproof generate -f accounts.json